+Figure 1 about here

 In order to record the location of the point, a motion capture system was built in house consisting of a high resolution infra-red camera looking down onto the testing area and a small battery powered infra-red light emitting diode (LED) to mark location.
 The location of the LED in the scene was computed by applying a threshold just below the maximum value of illumination to isolate pixels at the point of interest, the coordinates of this pixel group were then averaged to give the location of the LED resulting in an angular resolution of better than 5 arc minutes.
 Calibration of each speaker position was performed with the same LED unit placed on top of each speaker in term and the position digitised.
 The centre on the crown of the participants head was digitised in a similar way and the LED attached facing upwards to the participants hand.
-During testing the position of the LED marker was digitised and logged synchronously with stimulus presentation at a frame rate of 30 fps together with participant button presses on a hand held response button held in the non-dominant hand.
+During testing the position of the LED marker was digitised and logged synchronously with stimulus presentation at a frame rate of 30 fps (motion sampled at 30 Hz) together with participant button presses on a hand held response button held in the non-dominant hand.
 The participant was instructed to press this button once they were happy that the direction they were pointing indicated the midpoint of the stimulus.
 Offline analysis software was written to process the location data of stimuli with respect to calibration points.
 This consisted of computing the median pointing position during a window of 1 second following participant button presses and using simple trigonometry to compute the angle between left, right and pointing position relative to the crown of head calibration point.
-The angles were then, so that the left stimulus position took a value -1 and the right hand stimulus position took a value of +1, thus the midpoint would take a value of 0.
+The angles were then translated into a proportional deviation from the midpoint, so that the left stimulus position took a value -1 and the right hand stimulus position took a value of +1, thus the midpoint would take a value of 0.

 An E-prime programme controlled stimulus presentation.
 Auditory ‘lines’ were defined based on the distance between the two end points of the lines.
 Two auditory ‘line’ lengths were used, either a 7 speaker or a 9 speaker distance.
 These line lengths were centred over three different locations, the central speaker, speaker position -2 (to the left) and 2 (to the right).
-There were 36 trials, divided into 6 blocks, 3 per hand.
-The response hand used was counterbalanced within participants.
+There were 36 trials, divided equally into 6 blocks, 3 blocks per hand.
+The response hand used first was counterbalanced within participants.
 The order of line presentation was counterbalanced across participants.

 2.2.2.
 Visual Line Bisection

 Two A4 sheets with 17 lines on each (total lines = 34), ranging in length between 9.45cm and 24.8cm comprised of one set of the Visual Line Bisection task.
 Participants completed one set for the left-hand and one for the right-hand (e.g. Hausmann, Ergun, Yazgan & Gunturkun, 2002; Patston, Corballis, Hogg & Tippett, 2006).
 Five lines were aligned to the left of the paper, five to the right of the paper, and seven in the centre.
 Lines were printed in landscape orientation.
 The sheets were positioned in front of the participants’ midline.
+Approximate viewing distance was 450mm.

 2.2.3.
 Tactile Line Bisection